Current Diets¶

 GDD reports all dietary intake values in grams per day using “as consumed” weights [Miller2021].
 This means:

-Fresh vegetables and fruits: Reported in fresh weight (e.g., a raw apple, fresh tomato)
+Fresh vegetables and fruits: Reported in fresh weight (e.g., a fresh banana, fresh tomato)

 Grains: Reported in cooked weight (e.g., cooked rice, prepared bread)